m-grainger/mtg-buddy/README.md

-# farm-stack-todo-app
+# MTG Buddy
-simple CRUD app using farm stack
+Using my todo FARM stack app as boilerplate for a small MTG-related project